-To the typical end-client whose core business has nothing to do with the web design industry in any direct way, it really doesn’t matter to them how their contracted web designer produces the website through which they promote their business.
+To the typical end-client whose core business has nothing to do with the web design industry or the top agencies in the world in any direct way, it really doesn’t matter to them how their contracted web designer produces the website through which they promote their business.
 All you really want is to see something which represents your brand identity well when you type your URL into the address bar, which is a live indication of how everyone else who visits your site would see it, including your existing and prospective customers.

 For those individuals who have a little bit of a web design background to their repertoire of skills however, it might just not sit too well with you knowing that your web designer pretty much just deployed a WordPress template which they edited and tweaked to develop your website, mostly because that’s perhaps something you could very well have done yourself.

 Does it really matter though?
 I know that this is in an internal conflict so many so-called purist web designers grapple with.
 What you need to do is look at it from the point of view of the visitors to your website and from the point of view of the typical non-technical client making use of the services of a web designer.

 Sure, there is honour in being able to say that you hard-coded your website from scratch, but if the end-goal is for it to look like just another one of the many premium WordPress template sites out there, minus the “made with WordPress footer of course,” then what’s all the fuss about insisting on doing it the hard way?